ivakoleva/javacourse181112/tasks.md

         *** deduplicate (result of unique values only, equals() & hashCode())
             **** 2 implementations - with and without Lambda
     ** BlockingQueue drainTo Exercise
+        *** instantiate a blocking queue (LinkedBlockingQueue, ArrayBlockingQueue)
+        *** populate with 10 elements
-        *** instantiate a collection, then populate with 5 of 10 queue elements
+        *** instantiate a collection, then transfer 5 queue elements to that collection

 10.12: